probcomp/Venturecxx/inference.rst

-.. [#] For the interested, the way this is actually done is that each of the primitives documented here actually returns a procedure that accepts a reified Trace, affects it, and returns it.
+.. [#] For the interested, the way this is actually done is that each of the primitives documented here actually returns a procedure that accepts a reified object representing the sampled execution history of the model program, affects it, and returns it.
 This is relevant if you wish to define additional inference abstractions in Venture, or more complex combinations of them than the provided ones.

-   For those readers for whom this is helpful, you can think of the inference program as being run in the ``State Engine`` monad (though, more like ``ST Engine`` because the system's state is actually mutated underneath), with the restriction (as of the present writing) that actions cannot return values.
+   For those readers for whom this analogy is helpful, the above is exactly the type signature one would get by implementing a ``State`` monad whose actions cannot return values.
 On this interpretation, ``begin`` is ``do``, but without any provision for actions returning values.
 As of this writing, there are no analogues to ``get``, ``put``, or ``runState``.